 The Transition to College program at Taylor is intentionally designed to help you be as academically prepared as possible to meet the expectations you will experience in college.
 Although graduation is never a guarantee, the purpose of these interventions is to increase the likelihood of academic success through graduation.
 By way of introductory courses, this program trains students in fundamental study habits and equips them with the tools to actively engage in their college experience.

 Students meeting at least one of the following criteria will be enrolled in our Transition to College program:

 Please contact Lance Vanderberg for additional information regarding the Transition to College program and interventions.

 * The verbal score is an average: the English score plus the Writing score, divided by two.

-The First Year Experience program as well as administrators, faculty, staff, and fellow students are committed to helping new students transition to Taylor and become a contributing, active member of the Taylor Community.
-Our goal is to assist you in any way as you adjust to the expectations and community at a new place.
+The First-Year Experience program, including administrators, faculty, staff, and peer leaders, is committed to helping new students transition to Taylor.
+Our desire is that through your transition, you will become a contributing, active member of the Taylor community.
 We trust you will soon begin to feel at home here and will experience the Taylor community at its best.

 Please contact Lisa Wallace for additional information regarding the First-Year Experience program.